XaviSamos-UPC/DL-HPC/readme.md

 4. **Results and Visualizations:**
    - Explore the generated figures and visualizations in each exercise folder to gain insights into convergence and performance.
 ### Conclusion:
-This project provides a comprehensive exploration of optimization algorithms in the context of deep learning, offering practical examples and insights.
-The findings are applicable to a range of scenarios and can guide users in selecting appropriate algorithms and parameters for their specific tasks.
-The combination of HPC and deep learning optimization strategies opens avenues for enhanced model training efficiency.
+This project offers a thorough examination of optimization algorithms in deep learning, providing practical examples and insights.
+The findings assist in choosing suitable algorithms and parameters for various tasks.
+By combining HPC and deep learning optimization strategies, this study demonstrates improved model training efficiency and effectiveness.